nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to exit
+1. User requests to exit.
-2. AgentAssist exits
+2. AgentAssist exits.

     Use case ends.